spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/cluster-deployment.md

   [Edge Host Registration](./edge-host-registration.md).

 - If you are using more than one Edge host to form a cluster, the hosts in the same cluster must be on the same network.
-- You will require 1 IP address for the VIP (Virtual IP address) for the cluster.
+- 1 IP address is required for the cluster's Virtual IP address (VIP).
 - You require at least 1 IP address for each Edge host.
 - You must ensure that the Edge hosts have stable IP addresses.
 You have the following options to achieve stable IP addressing for Edge hosts: